 It’s also important to link up some of these young geology graduates and engineers to mine sites for continued advice to miners, these people can be trained and placed in several potential areas for onsite research and advice to miners.

 But more importantly, building the capacity of miners in basic record keeping and business running.
-With the availability of data, and the government establishing a baseline for financing, it’s expected that these miners would be close enough to be bankable but also set a launchpad for the next revolution in the mining sector.
+With the availability of data, and the government establishing a baseline for financing, it’s expected that these miners will be close enough to be bankable but also set a launchpad for the next revolution in the mining sector.

 Jackline Kuwanda is The Chanzo’s correspondent from Dodoma.
 She can be reached via firstname.lastname@example.org.